castorini/rank_llm/CONTRIBUTING.md

 5. Every PR should be formatted.
 Below are the instructions to do so:
     - Run the following command in the project root to set up pre-commit hooks (all commits through git UI will automatically be formatted): ```pre-commit install```
     - To manually make sure your code is correctly formatted, the following can be run: ```pre-commit run --all-files```
+6. Run from the root directory the unit tests with `python -m unittest discover test`

 ## Issues